thomo/sensornode/README.md

 The runtime configuration is done by using a configuration web page served by the node.
 Just enter *http://\<the node ip\>*

 ![Configuration page](SensorNode_ConfigPage.png "Configuration page")

+The config dialog allows you to enable/disable (aka activate) the connected sensors, only active sensor values are MQTT published.
+For each sensor a location can be defined and a correction value.
+The correction value is add/sub from the sensor value and is used to calibrate the sensor.

+*Note:* The displayed sensor value and the value published at MQTT already include the correction value.

+## API

+The Sensor Node offers some URIs
+* http://\<node-ip\>/node - the node name, as JSON data
+* http://\<node-ip\>/topic - the root topic, as JSON
+* http://\<node-ip\>/altitude - the node altitude, as JSON
+* http://\<node-ip\>/sensors - the sensor data, as JSON

 ## MQTT Topic and Payload